$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

+In particular, the theorem implies that the characteristic $p$ analogue of the Mumford--Tate conjecture holds for an arbitrary product of principally polarized ordinary abelian surfaces and K3 surfaces over a finitely generated field over $\mathbb{F}_p$. \\

+The Mumford--Tate result~\ref{Mainthm:MTGSpin} is also one of the main ingredients for establishing the characteristic $p$ analogue of the André--Oort conjecture for products of GSpin Shimura varieties.

-On the other hand, the characteristic $p$ analogue of the André--Oort conjecture is a joint consequence of Theorem~\ref{Mainthm:MTGSpin} and the Tate-linear conjecture (see Conjecture~\ref{conj:TTl}, Theorem~\ref{Mainthm:introTlGSpin}).
-Let's begin by stating the single GSpin case, which is most akin to the classical characteristic $0$ story: \begin{theorem}[Characteristic $p$ analogue of the André--Oort conjecture for ordinary strata of single GSpin Shimura varieties] Suppose $X$ is a generically ordinary closed subvariety of a single GSpin Shimura variety $\mathscr{S}_{\Fpbar}$ that contains a Zariski dense collection of positive dimensional special subvarieties, then $X$ is special.
-In particular, Conjecture~\ref{Conj:AOforSV} is true. \end{theorem}
+Let's first state two special cases of our result on the characteristic $p$ André--Oort conjecture, which are less technical.
+The first is the single GSpin case (i.e., $\#\bbI=1$), which is the most akin to the classical story: \begin{theorem}[Characteristic $p$ André--Oort conjecture for ordinary GSpin Shimura varieties] Suppose that $X$ is a closed subvariety of $\mathscr{A}_{g,\Fpbar}^{\ord}$ that contains a Zariski dense collection of positive dimensional special subvarieties.
+If $X$ is contained in the naïve integral model $\mathscr{S}_{\Fpbar}$ of a GSpin Shimura subvariety, then $X$ is special.
+In particular, Conjecture~\ref{Conj:AOforSV} is true in this case. \end{theorem}